Chickens are one of the most abused animals on the planet

 The number of chickens in factory farming who are suffering and dying every day is staggering.
 We take a look at the chicken crisis that’s exploding around the world.

 Too big a problem to comprehend

 There comes a point where the size of a problem does little to make it more potent.
 Climate change is a classic example – the vast, often-complex nature of our warming planet has been a big hurdle for those with the job of convincing policy makers and the public at large that we face a genuine emergency.

-And the same effect can be seen with animal welfare.
+And the same effect can be seen with animal welfare, specifically, chickens and other factory farmed animals who are suffering daily.
 The story of a single suffering creature always seems to motivate people in a way that tales of mass suffering always seem to fail to do.
 It makes sense; our brains are hard-wired to prioritise stories over scale.

 The scale of suffering is important to us as animal welfare campaigners, showing us where we can improve the lives of the greatest number of animals.
 And there’s no better example of suffering at scale than the factory farming of chickens (perhaps with the exception of fish and shellfish, but that’s for another day).